NuGet/NuGetDocs/NuGet.Docs/Contribute/Ecosystem.md

 * License: Apache v2
 * Sources: [https://nuget.codeplex.com](https://nuget.codeplex.com/)

 Most NuGet client tools are based on the cross-platform `NuGet.Core` project.
-If you are building a NuGet client, the fastest way to get started is by either fetching and building the NuGet.Core project's [sources from Codeplex](https://nuget.codeplex.com/), or using the NuGet.Core binaries directly by installing [NuGet.Core package](http://www.nuget.org/packages/Nuget.Core/) into your project with the following command.
+If you are building a NuGet client, the fastest way to get started is by either fetching and building the NuGet.Core project's [sources from Codeplex](https://nuget.codeplex.com/), or using the NuGet.Core binaries directly by installing the [NuGet.Core package](http://www.nuget.org/packages/Nuget.Core/) into your project.
+The following command installs the NuGet.Core package using the Visual Studio Package Manager Console.

     Install-Package NuGet.Core